-As users accounts are managed thru the sambaAccount objectclass, you should modify your existing administration tools to deal with sambaAccount attributes.
+As users accounts are managed through the sambaSamAccount objectclass, you should modify your existing administration tools to deal with sambaSamAccount attributes.

-Machines accounts are managed with the sambaAccount objectclass, just like users accounts.
-However, it's up to you to store thoses accounts in a different tree of your LDAP namespace: you should use "ou=Groups,dc=plainjoe,dc=org" to store groups and "ou=People,dc=plainjoe,dc=org" to store users.
+Machines accounts are managed with the sambaSamAccount objectclass, just like users accounts.
+However, it's up to you to store those accounts in a different tree of your LDAP namespace: you should use "ou=Groups,dc=plainjoe,dc=org" to store groups and "ou=People,dc=plainjoe,dc=org" to store users.
 Just configure your NSS and PAM accordingly (usually, in the /etc/ldap.conf configuration file).

-In Samba release 3.0, the group management system is based on posix groups.
-This means that Samba makes usage of the posixGroup objectclass.
+In Samba release 3.0, the group management system is based on POSIX groups.
+This means that Samba makes use of the posixGroup objectclass.
 For now, there is no NT-like group system management (global and local groups).

 11.4.4.7.
-Security and sambaAccount
+Security and sambaSamAccount

-There are two important points to remember when discussing the security of sambaAccount entries in the directory.
+There are two important points to remember when discussing the security of sam-baSamAccount entries in the directory.